 There’s no chilling the dough, so they’re ready in minutes.
 And they make for a super festive treat for birthday parties and celebrations.

-- The cookies are soft, chewy and buttery
+- Soft and chewy: The cookies are soft and buttery with chewy edges.

-- They are super quick and easy to make
+- Simple recipe: They’re super quick and easy to make.

-- You don’t need to chill the dough
+- No chill time: You don’t need to chill the dough before baking.

 And this easy Smartie Cookie recipe ticks all the boxes.
-Unlike the store-bought kind that are often dry and crumbly, these cookies are soft and chewy with crispy edges, just like my Chocolate Chip Cookies For One.
+Unlike the store-bought kind that are often dry and crumbly, these biscuits are soft and chewy with crispy edges, just like my Chocolate Chip Cookies For One.

-There’s no chilling the dough, so you can be enjoying a plate of these Smartie Cookies in under an hour.
+There’s no chilling the dough, so you can be enjoying a plate of these Smarties biscuits in under an hour.

-And in addition to crunchy Smarties, I also added a handful of chocolate chips and white chocolate chips.
-Sprinkled with sea salt, they are a real treat!
+And in addition to colourful chocolate Smarties, I also added a handful of chocolate chips and white chocolate chips.
+Sprinkled with sea salt, they’re a real treat!